NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 For the DEM, it is suggested to use the one obtained from PAN images, as it is more accurate, or otherwise from the Green band images.
-The NIR1 band is good for finding the masks, as the water is dark in them, but the DEM with NIR1 images may not be that accurate to use here.
+The NIR1 band is good for finding the masks, as the water is dark in them, but the DEM with NIR1 images may not be that accurate to use in this context.

 It is important to decide carefully what outlier threshold to use and to check the number of resulting inliers.
 If too few, that may mean